Lancetnik/FastDepends/docs/docs/tutorial/yield.md

 # Generators

-Sometimes we want to call something *before* and *after* original funtion call.
+Sometimes we want to call something *before* and *after* original function call.

 That purpouse can be reached by using `yield` keyword.